Inspired by Jan Kyokajee & David Thompson

 2T fish sauce

 bunch mint, leaves picked

-3 handfuls mixed salad leaves
+3 handfuls mixed salad leaves for the dressing:

 5T fish sauce

 6T lime juice

 Trim steak and place in a bowl with the 2T fish sauce.
 Cover and refrigerate overnight.
 If you don’t have time just marinate at room temperature for a few minutes.